 Movie Previews and Poems’ Tones

-In California, both Third and Sixth grade teachers are required to teach students to recognize elements that contribute to the tone of a written piece.
-I struggled with this abstract concept before landing on an engaging tool to help express the meaning of tone: movie previews.
+How do we teach students to recognize the tone of a piece of writing?
+I struggled with explaining this abstract concept before landing on the perfect tool to help express the meaning of tone: movie previews.

 1. Introduce Tone

-Since tone is very abstract in contrast to plot, characters, or setting, let’s nail down the meaning in a way students can comprehend.
+Since tone is very abstract compared to the plot, characters, or setting, let’s nail down the meaning in a way students can comprehend.
 To do so, start with what your students already know:

 1. Ask whether previews accurately represent the plot of the movies they advertise.

-2. Ask whether previews present accurate representation of characters.
+2. Ask whether previews present an accurate representation of the characters.

 3. In both cases, the answer should be “no” because this is not the purpose of movie previews.